jacobej15/Timer/README.md

 Click Start to begin timing Perform your interface test (clicks are auto-tracked) Click Stop when done View metrics in console and on screen Click Reset to start over

 Test Case
-Task: Set an alarm for 10:24 AM
+Task: Set an alarm for 10:24 pm
 Old interface: 4 clicks, unclear confirmation
 New interface: 1 click, instant feedback + notification Metric of success: reduce clicks from 4 to 1